Medal of Pushkin

 The Medal of Pushkin (медаль Пушкина) is a state decoration of the Russian Federation awarded to its citizens and to foreigners for achievements in the arts and culture, education, humanities and literature.
 It is named in honour of Russian author and poet Alexander Sergeyevich Pushkin.

 History

-The Medal of Pushkin was established on May 9, 1999 by Presidential Decree № 574, its statute was amended on September 7, 2010 by Presidential Decree № 1099 which completely revamped the awards and honours system of the Russian Federation.
+The Medal of Pushkin was established on May 9, 1999, by Presidential Decree No. 574, its statute was amended on September 7, 2010, by Presidential Decree No. 1099 which completely revamped the awards and honours system of the Russian Federation.

 Award statute

 The Medal of Pushkin is awarded to citizens of the Russian Federation with at least 20 years in socio-humanitarian activities for achievements in the arts and culture, education, humanities and literature, for great contributions to the study and preservation of the Russian cultural heritage, in the rapprochement and mutual enrichment of cultures of nations and peoples, for the creation of highly artistic images.

 The Russian Federation order of precedence dictates the medal is to be worn on the left breast with other medals immediately after the Medal of Nesterov.